I've been interviewed or quoted in the media about 950 times as an expert on entertainment and technology law and business.

 November 2: CNBC; five local Los Angeles channels and CBS radio (in an impromptu press conference in front of the WGA headquarters at Third and Fairfax in Los Angeles), CTV (five-minute live interview), Wall Street Journal, Bloomberg News (and in a followup story the next day), Advertising Age and Associated Press.

-October 30: Daily Variety (re the WGA negotiations).
+October 30: Daily Variety (WGA negotiations).

 October 22: Daily Variety (same).